runtimeverification/javamop/README.md

 ```-1.6``` indicates the source code compliance level. ```-d <target
 directory>``` specifies the directory to which the weaved code will
 be stored.
 Note that you must specify the output directory explicitly
 so that ajc can put the binary code in the right place.
+Without ```-d```,
+ajc will output all the bytecode files in the current directory without
+keeping their package layout.
+You can simply use  ```-d .``` to output
-The last two parameters refer to the path to the generated
+binary code in the current directory.
+The last two parameters refer
-instrumentation file and the path to the target program (i.e the
+to the path to the generated instrumentation file and the path to the
-program to be weaved) respectively.
-Given this command, ajc will
+target program (i.e the program to be weaved) respectively.
+Given this
-instrument and compile the original java file and store the generated
+command, ajc will instrument and compile the original java file and store
-.class file in ```<target directory>```.
-If there is no error
+the generated .class file in ```<target directory>```.
+If there is no
-reported, you can directly run the weaved code in the ```<target
+error reported, you can directly run the weaved code in the ```<target
 directory>```.

 (For more information on ajc options, type ```ajc -help``` for help)